 - Examine concepts related to interdisciplinary practice in the health care system.

 - Develop awareness of how NP practice incorporates various approaches to research in the clinical environment and create strategies for the future implementation of this core competency into practice.

-- Analyze current issues influencing NP practice, particularly in relation to continuing competence, quality assurance, organizational culture and safety in practice and life-long learning.
+- Analyze current issues influencing NP practice, particularly in relation to continuing competence, quality assurance and improvement, organizational culture and safety in practice and life-long learning.

-- Discuss the approach to the client when conferring a diagnosis with sensitivity to the patient experience and within the philosophy of client-centered care.
+- Discuss the approach to the client when conferring a diagnosis and management with sensitivity to the patient experience, cultural context and within the philosophy of client-centered care.

-- Demonstrate integration of medical and nursing management of health concerns of clients;
+- Demonstrate integration of medical and nursing management of health concerns of clients, families and communities.

 NURS 530 comprises both online and print-based course materials.